This post may contain affiliate links. Please read our disclosure policy.

 Dairy free

-I have successfully replaced the butter in the cookie dough with Melt brand vegan butter.
-The edges of the gf sugar cookies arenโ€™t quite as clean as they are when you use butter, but the recipe tastes and looks great overall.
+I've used block-style vegan butter like Melt or Miyoko's Creamery brand in the cookie dough before with success.
+The edges of the gf sugar cookies aren’t quite as clean as they are when you use butter, but the recipe tastes and looks great overall.

 Try replacing the butter in the frosting recipe with Spectrum brand butter-flavored nonhydrogenated vegetable shortening.
 For the milk in the frosting, use any unsweetened unflavored nondairy milk (I like almond milk).